About The Book

-Quality of your life is depend upon quality of your habits.
-Click To Tweet You might experienced that every time we try to build new habit we fail within few days or months.
-But, in this book author James Clear explained how to build better habits and break bad habits with simple and proven ways. so, lets strart.
+You might be experienced that every time we try to build new habit we fail within a few days or months.
+But, in this book author James Clear explained how to build better habits and break bad habits with simple and proven ways. so, let’s start.

 Atomic Habits Summary The Fundamentals: Why Tiny Changes Make a Big Difference

 You may think to achieve great success, you need to do big things.
 But my friend you are wrong.
-Atom is smallest element but it can produce huge amount of energy.
-Similarly if we bring tiny changes or small habits in our life it will produce remarkable results.
+Atom is the smallest element but it can produce a huge amount of energy.
+Similarly, if we bring tiny changes or small habits in our life it will produce remarkable results.

 1% worse every day for one year 0.99^365 = 00.03